 Use your eyes and your nose.
 For the most part, you can trust your senses to know when food has gone bad.

 Milk, yogurt, juice, sauces—they can all be subject to the sniff or taste test.
 Even meat that looks a little faded or gray is okay to eat.
-The products to be careful with are those they tell pregnant women to avoid—like deli meats and unpasteurized dairy products—and anything with mold.
+The products to be careful with are those that pregnant women need to avoid—like deli meats and unpasteurized dairy products—and anything with mold.

 You can ignore “Sell By” dates as they are meant for grocery store staff.

-Manufacturers build in quality so that if the food is sold by that date, you can still get it home and have top-quality shelf life for some time.
+Manufacturers build in quality so that if the food is sold by that date.
+You can still bring it home and have a good quality shelf-life for some time.

-Spoiled foods will develop an off odor, flavor or texture due to naturally occurring spoilage bacteria.
+Spoiled foods will develop an unappealing odor, flavor, or texture due to naturally occurring spoilage bacteria.
 If a food has developed such spoilage characteristics, it should not be eaten.